coby98765/muezzin/src/persister/README.md

 # muezzin/persister
-receives metadata reports from kafka to topic `IMPORT_TOPIC` env, adds report to MongoDB and ElasticSearch
+receives metadata reports from kafka to topic `IMPORT_TOPIC` env, create a file identifier based on created date like: `podcast1_` adds report to MongoDB and ElasticSearch

 ## ENV
 ```commandline